Groningen gas field: Land subsidence and earthquakes

 Since 1991, the subsidence has also been accompanied by earthquakes above the field.
 Until 2021, the biggest earthquake, near Huizinge in 2012, had a magnitude of 3.6.
 These earthquakes caused extensive damage to buildings above the field.
 Even with the phasing out of gas production, the earthquakes are expected to continue for a while.
 In 2013, the NAM CEO also said that it was possible that earthquakes would become heavier, increasing to a magnitude of 5 on the Richter scale.
 A reinforcement operation was launched to have houses meet the Meijdam standard, whereby the chance of dying per year from an earthquake must be less than 1 in 100,000.
 (Note: The probability used is also used in the rest of the Netherlands for, among other things, floodings) 26,000 are made more earthquake-resistant for that reason.
 (Note: By reducing and eventually stopping gas extraction, less than the original 26,000 do not meet the Meijdam standard.
 Because reinforcements had been promised to these residents, it was decided in 2020 to strengthen these houses if the residents so wished.)

-The earthquakes also have immaterial consequences.
+The earthquakes also have non-material consequences.
 The earthquakes, for example, cause stress among residents by increasing stress to human living conditions, which, according to researchers at the University of Groningen, leads to health problems and even death.
 The value of homes above and around the Groningen field also fell.